scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 Blosc2 supports a variety of compression codecs and filters, making it easier to select the most appropriate ones for the dataset being explored.
 It also supports storage in either memory or on disk, which is crucial for large datasets.
 Another important feature is the ability to store data in a container format that can be easily shared across different programming languages.
 Furthermore, Blosc2 has special support for sparse datasets, which greatly improves the compression ratio in this scenario.

 We have also shown how the Btune plugin can be used to automatically tune the compression parameters for a given dataset.
-This is especially useful when we want to compress data efficiently, but we do not know the best compression parameters beforehand.
+This is especially useful when we want to compress data efficiently for a tradeoff between compression or decompression speed and compression ratio, but we do not know the best compression parameters beforehand.

 In conclusion, we have shown how to utilize the Blosc2 library for storing and processing the Gaia dataset.
 This dataset serves as a prime example of a large, multi-dimensional dataset that can be efficiently stored and processed using Blosc2 NDim.